Axiidae Family of Mud Shrimp

 Keeled Mud Lobster, Calocarides quinqueseriatus.
 A representative of the Axiidae Family of Burrowing Shrimp, Ghost Shrimp and Mud Shrimp.

 Morphology: Axiids have a shrimp-like body with an extended abdomen and a large abdominal pleura.
 Their head has six segments, the thorax eight segments, the abdomen six segments, they possess antennules, antennae, compound stalked or sessile eyes and mouth parts; they usually have eight pairs of thoracic legs.
 The front three pairs of legs (maxillipeds) function as mouth parts.
 And one pair (chelipeds) serve as enlarged pincers or claws.
 The rostrum is, at least, twice as long as it is wide, with five or six “teeth” on each side.
 The first two pairs of legs have pincers (chelae), and the remaining three pairs are simple.
-They have well developed tail fax utilized for swimming.
-The largest species in the Family is 35 cm (14 inches) in length.
+They have well developed tail fan utilized for swimming.
 Axiids may be white, red, pink, orange, or brown in color.
+The largest species in the Axiidae Family reaches a maximum of 35 cm (14 inches) in length.
+Many species in the Axiidae Family demonstrate sexual dimorphism with the female being larger than the males and the males having a larger major cheliped (claw).